Nick Foles: 2013 season

-For the seventh time this season, Foles's passer rating eclipsed 100, as he completed 21 of 34 attempted passes for a total of 237 yards, with 3 touchdowns and no interceptions.
-He also rushed for 22 yards on 9 attempts and fumbled on one occasion, although this was recovered by his teammates – and did not result in a turnover.
+For the seventh time this season, Foles' passer rating eclipsed 100, as he completed 21 of 34 passes for 237 yards, three touchdowns, and no interceptions.
+He also rushed nine times for 22 yards and fumbled on one occasion, although this was recovered by his teammates – and did not result in a turnover.
 Following a closely contested game, the Eagles held on to win 24–21 despite a fourth quarter comeback by Carson Palmer.
 Foles set a team record for most passes without an interception (233), breaking Michael Vick's mark of 224 set in 2010.
 He also moved within one touchdown pass of the record 20 straight touchdown passes set by Peyton Manning and zero interceptions to start a season before throwing an interception in a blizzard game in Philadelphia against the Detroit Lions in which the Eagles won 34–20.
 The win took the Eagles to an overall record of 8–5 and surpassed Dallas for the number one spot in the NFC East.
-A week later in Minnesota, the team's five game winning streak was snapped with a loss to Minnesota.
+The following week in Minnesota, the team's five game winning streak was snapped with a loss.
 However, Foles again had another impressive game with yet another passer rating over 100 and three more touchdowns and only his second interception of the season.
 The following week, the Eagles defeated the Chicago Bears 54–11, which saw another passer rating over 100 and a completion of 84.0% of his passes, a career-high.
 Foles helped lead the Eagles to their first NFC East division title in three years by beating the Cowboys in the regular season finale.
 Foles had his ninth game with a passer rating over 100.